 In February 2021, the IASB issued Disclosure of Accounting Policies, which amends IAS 1 and IFRS Practice Statement 2.
 The amendments are intended to help preparers in deciding which accounting policies to disclose in their financial statements.
 The amendment to IAS 1 requires companies to disclose their material accounting policy information rather than its significant accounting policies.
 The amendment also clarifies that not all accounting policy information that relates to material transactions, other events or conditions is material to the financial statements.
 The amendment to IFRS Practice Statement 2 adds guidance and examples to the materiality practice statement, which explains how to apply the materiality process to identify material accounting policy information.
 The amendments are effective for annual periods beginning on or after January 1, 2023 and are to be applied prospectively.
 The Company is still assessing the impact of adopting these amendments on its financial statements.

-NOTES TO THE UNAUDITED INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS Canadian Funds As at and for the quarters ended December 31, 2021 and 2020
+NOTES TO THE UNAUDITED INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS Canadian Funds As at and for the three months and six months ended March 31, 2022 and 2021

 4. INVENTORIES

 Inventories consist of the following: